Non-Coder's Dune Guide - Lesson 1

 What to do

-Modify the lesson's query to show transfers WHERE "to" = your chosen address AND limit results to only USDC transfers
+Modify the lesson’s query to show transfers where "to" equals this wallet and limit results to only USDC transfers.

 Run it!